JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 The <path>plugin.xml</path> configuration file contains all the information about the plugin and all registered extensions, actions, listeners, etc.
 Sections below describe all the elements in detail.

+The example <path>plugin.xml</path> files can be found in the [IntelliJ SDK Docs Code Samples](https://github.com/JetBrains/intellij-sdk-code-samples) repository.

 ## Additional Plugin Configuration Files

 A plugin can contain additional configuration files beside the main <path>plugin.xml</path>.